AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 ### Discarded items

 This approach discards results returned from DynamoDB that do not fit onto the page.
-In the below example, the item at `12:04` in partition `PRODUCT#42/3` will be discarded twice, before finally appearing on page `3`.
+In the below example, the item at `12:04` in partition `PRODUCT#42/3` will be discarded **twice**, before finally appearing on page `3`.

 ![Pagination](pagination.png)